 I often go for a walk if the weather is nice and this is one of the things I saw when I last went for a picnic in the park.

-Plant roots always grow down and shoots always grow up rather than growing in random directions – why?
+My Work: Plant roots always grow down and shoots always grow up rather than growing in random directions – why?

 I think that plants are remarkable things – a tiny little acorn seed is capable of growing into a great big oak tree that is around 15 times taller than I am, and that is not even counting how far down its roots grow into the soil.